chromium/chromium/chrome/browser/chromeos/net/network_diagnostics/README.md

 Tests whether a DNS resolver is available to the browser.

 Problems:
-* `kNoNameServersFound`: IP config has no list of name servers available.
+* `kNoNameServersFound`: IP config has an empty or default list of name servers available.
 * `kMalformedNameServers`: IP config has a list of at least one malformed name server.
-* `kEmptyNameServers`: IP config has an empty list of name servers.

 #### DnsLatency

 Tests whether the DNS latency is below an acceptable threshold.